 Students create a staggered flip organizer that explains Booker’s plot ‘Rags to Riches.’
 The organizer also contains a page for students to list examples from literature or pop culture.
 Next students answer “Digging Deeper” questions.
 For this lesson, students discuss rags to riches themes.
 Finally, three outline pages provide practice.

-Famous novelist, Charles Dickens, lived a rags to riches life.
-His father squandered the family money and was eventually sent to prison for his debts.
+Famous novelist, Charles Dickens, lived a rags-to-riches life.
+His father goes to prison for his debts after squandering the family money.
 This left Dickens to earn money for the family.
 When he was twelve, Dickens worked in a shoe polish factory.
-For a 10-hour day of labors, he earned six shillings a week.
+For a 10-hour day of labor, he earned six shillings a week.
 Dickens alternately worked and attended school as family finances allowed.